will-thompson-k/deeplearning-nlp-models/notebooks/transformer/README.md

 ## Background

-### Sequence models
+### Sequence Models

 The Transformer is a part of the realm of "sequence models", models that attempt to map an input (source) sequence to an output (target) sequence.
-Sequence models encompass a wide range of representations, from long-standing, classical probabilistic approaches such as Hidden Markov Models (HMMs), Bayesian networks, et.c to more recent "deep learning" models.
+Sequence models encompass a wide range of representations, from long-standing, classical probabilistic approaches such as Hidden Markov Models (HMMs), Conditional Random Fields (CRFs), etc. to more recent "deep learning" models.

 Sequence models come in many different varieties of problems as seen below: